gdi-nyc/gdi-intermediate-javascript/readme.md

 ## Classes
 ### Class 1
-The course begins with a review of basic JavaScript programming followed by some more advanced concepts, such as arrow functions, the ternary operator, array methods, and callbacks.
+The course begins with a review of basic JavaScript programming followed by some more advanced concepts, such as arrow functions, the ternary operator, and array methods.

 ### Class 2
 This class covers basic understanding of JSON and accessing object properties as well as visualizing the data by modifying the DOM.